mortezakowkabi/jcb-persian-documentation/025-How-to-use-email-helper-in-your-components.md

 **[00:07:15](https://www.youtube.com/watch?v=tp6mMUTOF2Y&t=00h07m15s)**

-Within your helper code, the mailer is obtained from the component’s configuration.
+Within your helper code, the mailer is obtained from the component's configuration.
-If `mailer` is set to **global**, Joomla’s configuration is used.
-Otherwise, the component’s custom settings apply.
+If `mailer` is set to **global**, Joomla's configuration is used.
+Otherwise, the component's custom settings apply.

 The **`send()`** method handles: